FISCO-BCOS/FISCO-BCOS-DOC/en/docs/enterprise_tools/operation.md

 Purpose of use:

 1. to monitor status of node, to reactive node
-2. to aquire block number of node and view information, to ensure the consensus of nodes
+2. to acquire block number of node and view information, to ensure the consensus of nodes
 3. to analyze printing of node logs in last 1 minutes, to collect critical errors information of printed logs, to monitor status of node in real time
 4. to assign log file or time period, to analyze information of consensus message management, block generation and transaction volume and node's health.

 ### Warning service configuration